gnolang/blog/posts/2024-06-28-gno-debugger/README.md

 	at main/./fib.gno:13:2
 dbg>
 ```
 We see a call stack of depth 4, with call frames (local function contexts) numbered from 0 to 3, 0 being the current call level (the deepest).
-This information is crucial especially when debugging recursive functions like `fib`.
+This information is crucial, especially when debugging recursive functions like `fib`.
 We know that the caller and its caller were both `fib`.

 We want now to examine the value of the local parameter `n`, for each call level:
 ```shell